Skip to main content

 - pattern: $X

-This approach had two main limitations.
-First, it overrides any sanitization that can be performed on the code matched by $X. In the example code below, the call sink(x) is reported as tainted despite x was re-assigned to a fresh set!
+This approach has two main limitations.
+First, it overrides any sanitization that can be performed on the code matched by $X. In the example code below, the call sink(x) is reported as tainted despite x having been sanitized!

 make_tainted(x)